South Jersey Woman Charged In DWI Crash That Killed Teenager: Prosecutor

-A 58-year-old woman from Shamong has been charged with driving while impaired and causing the death of a teenage motorist, authorities said.
+A 58-year-old woman from Shamong has been charged with driving while impaired and causing the death of a high school senior, authorities said.

 Theresa McElvarr was charged with vehicular homicide and four counts of assault by auto in the head-on-collision, according to Burlington County Prosecutor LaChia L. Bradshaw and Medford Lakes Police Chief Robert Dugan Jr.